Question 30

 Binding the Generator: The

-) for the generator function when it's called within the iterator.Asynchronous Nature:
+bind()method is crucial because it sets the context (this) for the generator function when it's called within the iterator.Asynchronous Nature:

-inside your generator makes it an asynchronous generator, allowing you to handle tasks that might take time (e.g., fetching data from a server).
+awaitinside your generator makes it an asynchronous generator, allowing you to handle tasks that might take time (e.g., fetching data from a server).

 Last updated